Okay, so you’re going to have a birthday party? Fantastic, right? Well, Yes and No…

 Do you need to ask the entire class?
 Or does your child just want his 10 best friends?
-(Remember, nowadays, if you bring an invitations to school, most schools require you to invite the entire class or they won't even let you pass them out! --If you only want a small party, I'd suggest phoning the parents directly if possible)
+(Remember, nowadays, if you bring party invitations to school, most schools require you to invite the entire class or they won’t even let you pass them out! –If you only want a small party, I’d suggest phoning the parents directly if possible)

-- If you are planning on renting a location, call to check date and time availability. --with your entertainer(s) as well.
+- If you are planning on renting a location, call to check the date and time availability. –with your entertainer(s) as well.

 The earlier the better too – it’s no fun telling your child that the magician or DJ she has her heart set on is already booked.
 Some customers reserve our entertainment services months and even years in advance.

 And BEFORE choosing the date, don’t forget to check with the essential guests to make sure they’re available.
 Your child won’t be happy if his best friend is going to be out of town.